worldomonation/mozbitbar/README.md

 ## Usage

-Define a recipe under `mozbitbar/recipes` subdirectory.
+Define a recipe under `mozbitbar/recipes` directory.

 Recipes must be in valid YAML format.
-If unsure, ensure the recipe can be parsed by PyYAML.
+If uncertain, first step is to ensure the recipe can be parsed by PyYAML.

 An example of the expected format of the recipe can be seen below: